Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 If the agent is correct, the test should be rewritten
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the test is correct and the test should be rewritten:
+If the test case is correct and the test should be rewritten:

 - **Provide the reason** why the test should be rewritten in the description of the task
 - **Assign the task to the product owner** so that he or she can rewrite the test